mongodb/specifications/source/change-streams/change-streams.rst

 - If the ``ChangeStream`` has not received any changes, and ``resumeAfter`` is not specified, and the server version is >= ``4.0``:

     - The driver MUST execute the known aggregation command.
-    - The driver MUST specify the ``startAtOperationTime`` key set to the original timestamp from when the changestream was first created.s
+    - The driver MUST specify the ``startAtOperationTime`` key set to the original timestamp from when the changestream was first created.
     - The driver MUST NOT set a ``resumeAfter`` key.
     - In this case, the ``ChangeStream`` will return all changes that occurred after the specified ``startAtOperationTime``.
 - Else: